ortus-docs/contentbox-docs/developing/globals.md

 - `cb.getCurrentPage()`:
 - `cb.getCurrentComments()`: Returns the published comments for the current entry
 - `cb.getCurrentCommentsCount()`: Returns the count of published comments for the current entry
+- `cb.getCurrentRelatedContent()`: Returns an array of content related to the current entry
 -